blomqma/next-rest-framework/docs/blog/2023-03-28-next-rest-framework-0-5-1.md

 ### Query parameter validation

-You can now validate also query parameters with [Zod](https://zod.dev/) and [Yup](https://github.com/jquense/yup) schemas in addition to validating only the request bodies simply by passing the validation schema to your input object:
+You can now validate also query parameters with [Zod](https://zod.dev/) schemas in addition to validating only the request bodies simply by passing the validation schema to your input object:

 ```typescript
 // src/pages/api/todos.ts